Tristan971/EasyFXML/README.md

 - **FXMLLoader** is terribly unenjoyable to use
-- It is hard to make sense of how to do the appropriate **context switching** requiredby a lot of GUIs
+- It is hard to make sense of how to do the appropriate **context switching** required by a lot of GUIs
 - Many system integration features like having a status bar icon, or even simply opening the browser when your user clicks a link are buried into **deep incompatibility with the model that AWT used to provide decades ago**.